History of the Ukrainian minority in Poland: Education

 During the Habsburg era, Lviv had housed the largest and most influential Ukrainian institutions in the world.
 At the university, in 1919 Poland shut down all Ukrainian departments that had opened during the period of Austrian rule save for one, the 1848 Department of Ruthenian Language and Literature, whose chair position was allowed to remain vacant until 1927 before being filled by an ethnic Pole.
 Most Ukrainian professors were fired, and entrance of ethnic Ukrainians was restricted.

 The Ukrainian community's reaction to the anti-Ukrainian educational policies of the Polish government was to create private institutions at its own expense.
 By the 1937–1938 school year, forty percent of Ukrainian gymnazium, teachers' college, and professional school students attended private schools.
 Donations from Ukrainian immigrants in Canada and the United States helped to financially support such schools.
 An underground university in Lviv (which had 1,500 students), and a Ukrainian Free University in Vienna (later moved to Prague) were established.
 Andrey Sheptytsky, head of the Ukrainian Greek Catholic Church, attempted to create a private Ukrainian Catholic University but his efforts were thwarted by the strong opposition of the Polish government, which threatened to cancel its Concordat with the Vatican if the Vatican were to recognize a Ukrainian university.

 The University of Warsaw invited Ukrainian professors from Lviv and the Soviet Ukraine to its departments.
 In 1930, the Ukrainian Scientific Institute was established by the Polish government.
-By the outbreak of the Second World War, it became the largest among all émigré and Western Ukrainian academic publishers, and achieved the status of the main center of Taras Shevchenko studies in Europe.
+By the outbreak of World War II, it became the largest among all émigré and Western Ukrainian academic publishers, and achieved the status of the main center of Taras Shevchenko studies in Europe.

 Ukrainians who after World War I found themselves under Polish rule were worse off than those in the new state of Czechoslovakia.
 In the region which became part of Czechoslovakia after World War I Ukrainian schools did not exist until the establishment of that country.
 However, by 1921–1922 89 percent of Ukrainian children were enrolled in Ukrainian-language schools.